RodrigoSarmento/MyBlog/_posts/2021-02-12-clangformat.md

 # 1º Install

-make sure you have clang-format installed.
+Make sure you have clang-format installed.

 ```